Mass Media Sells Righteous Indignation in a Depraved Bid for More Money

 Media companies are well aware that rage bait sells, and they use it to get clicks.
 The world is safer than ever and is getting safer each year.
 But you wouldn’t know that by reading the news.

-Everything you see is mayhem, from horrific crimes to political rulings meant to make and keep you angry, regardless of which side of the political spectrum you fall upon.
+Everything you see is mayhem, from horrific crimes to political rulings meant to make and keep you angry, regardless of which side of the political spectrum you fall on.
 The never-ending onslaught of the horrific thing the opposite side did today keeps users engaged and enraged.

 Stop Being Manipulated